DenJens/Hangfire.Documentation/background-methods/using-batches.rst

    PM> Install-Package Hangfire.Pro

-Batches require to add some additional job filters, some new pages to the Dashboard, and some new navigation menu items.
+Batches require you to add some additional job filters, some new pages to the Dashboard, and some new navigation menu items.
 But thanks to the new ``GlobalConfiguration`` class, it is now as simple as a one method call:

 .. code-block:: c#